 Thread take-up lever

-Depending on your machine, the take-up lever may be located at different areas of the machine.
+Depending on your machine, the take-up lever may be located in different areas of the machine.
 The take-up lever allows the top thread to pass through it, moving in total sync with the needle in the process.

 Before starting to work on any sewing task, make sure the take-up lever is pulled up to its highest position (which means the needle too should be at its highest position); this will prevent the fabric from getting caught in the handle.